MutatingFunc/mutatingfunc.github.io/content/blog/2024-04-28 Effective SwiftUI Previews.md

 And just like that, we have the basics of reuse between previews, and we've even spun up some more because we can!

 Notice that `ContentManager` conforms to both these protocols.
 This allows sharing of state between each our view's textGenerator and ioDoohickey, which could be useful if we needed the text update when we call `submitRequest()`.
 But because we're no longer tightly coupled, we could equally decompose `ContentManager` into two separate types if that sharing of state isn't needed.
 In fact, it's encouraged with this pattern!
 Small views, and small models - it's a software architect's dream!

+Our view simply doesn't care about backend logic at all under this model.
+Our backend types will have to conform and compose according to the needs of the View, not the other way around.
+If it comes to it, to conform to these protocols we may need new backend types, new layers of model, which is fine if you follow proper unit-testable practices.

 But we can go one step further…